 The optimized daily production routine

-Detailed planning, on the other hand, implements this on the store floor by taking on the detailed work of allocating resources and the order sequence.
+Detailed planning, on the other hand, implements this on the shop floor by taking on the detailed work of allocating resources and the order sequence.
 It thus optimizes the production processes and ensures that time and capacities are used as efficiently as possible.

 Challenges and future prospects